soumya123ganguly/Statistical_language_modelling/README.md

 # Statistical_language_modelling
-Exploring some simple statistical models of English text by maximum likelihood estimation.
+Exploring some simple statistical models of English text.
 Project completed as part of homework 4 of CSE 250A of UCSD, CSE, Fall 2022.

 # Brief Description:
 Based on the maximum likelihood estimation technique, we create a simple statistical model of the English text.
 We calculate maximum likelihood estimates of the unigram and the bigram distributions, log-likelihoods of sentences under unigram, bigram, and mixture models.